surgems/ec-events/content/collections/family-rides/miami-beach-party.md

             text: 'Beach Party'
           -
             type: text
             text: "\_is a\_Miami\_built by UK manufacturer\_Eagle (G.E.T.)
-Fabrications.\_All passengers sit in a row, and when the ride is ready to go the row of seats spins around clockwise and anti-clockwise fashion increasing in speed.
-It's a fantastic ride to sit with a group of friends or family."
+Fabrications.\_The Miami is an absolute classic, you can't have a funfair without it.
+The passengers all sit in a row and when it is full the row of seats take off in a clockwise or anti-clockwise direction at increasing speed.
+This is a popular ride for friends, family and all thrill-seekers alike."
       -
         type: paragraph
         content: